SidharthMudgil/SidharthMudgil/README.md

 </br>
 <p>
-  Hey, I'm Sidharth Mudgil, an Android Developer with 7 months of professional experience and over a year of personal experience.
-I'm into coding and creating cool apps that can help people.
+  Hey, I'm Sidharth Mudgil, an Android Developer with over 7 months of professional experience and over a year of personal experience.
+I'm into coding and creating cool apps that people can use day to day.
 Apart from coding, I also love listening to music and spending time outdoors.
-I'm currently studying Computer Science and Engineering.
+I've recently graduated with a BTech in Computer Science and Engineering.
 </p>

 * 👋 Greetings from Haryana, India!
 If you want someone to chat, You can always reach me [here](mailto:smudgil101@gmail.com).